Bitcoin halving is a very popular term among crypto traders. But

 Sometimes you might find that the purple countdown moves a little slower or a little faster than normal.
 This is because, a new block is added approximately every 10 minutes, but the block time changes from day-to-day.
 When the block time changes, then so does the countdowns’ ETA.

-On this page, you can see the current block time, and it is that number that is used for the turquoise countdown to estimate the Bitcoin halving date.
+On this page, you can see the current block time, and it is that number that is used to estimate the Bitcoin halving date for the turquoise countdown.

 When the Bitcoin hash rate increases dramatically.
 This leads to a lag in the automatic difficulty adjustment.
 The effect is that the halving could happen sooner than previously expected and vice versa.

 The halving happens approximately every 4 years.
 However, a more specific measurement is that the halving takes place every 210,000 blocks.

 This is why we created this on-chain Bitcoin halving countdown.
 The timer updates the target date in real-time whenever the blockchain data demands it.
 This will help you to estimate the Bitcoin halving date better.

 When the Bitcoin network was first launched January 1st 2009, the Bitcoin block reward was 50 Bitcoins per block.

 Almost four years later on November the 28th 2012, Bitcoin had its first halving and the block reward was cut in half, to 25 Bitcoins.

 Another four years later on July the 9th 2016 the second Bitcoin halving took place and the block reward was again cut in half to 12.5 Bitcoins per block.

 The third Bitcoin halving took place on May 11th, 2020 cutting the block reward to 6.25 Bitcoins per block.